julianheiss/Fruit_Slice/README.md

 ### Finger_Depot_V1

 ![Finger Depot](Images/3D_finger_depot.png)

 This is the place where the finger protection will be placed.

 ### FingerProtectionV2

 ![Finger Protection](Images/3D_finger_protection.png)

 This ensures that the cobot doesn't get sticky fingers.

 ### Lime Slice Holder_V2

 ![Lime Slice holder](Images/3D_lime_slice_holder.png)

 This is where the lime slices are placed.

 ### Front_Mount_Depot_V1

 ![Front Mount Depot](Images/3D_Front_mount.png)

 This is a small mount on the front of the depot to keep it in position.

 ### Side_Mount_Depot_V1

 ![Side Mount Depot](Images/3D_side_mount_depot.png)

 This is a small mount of the side of the depot to keep it in position

 ### Edges

 The corners have already been present in the lab.

+## Further Hints

+- In the default installation of the cobot there is the Point Fruit0 which is the Waypoint for the index 0.
+- The finger depot and the lime slice holder can be removed from the position brackets for cleaning.